mirekratman/miroslav-ratman-ui-homework/readme.md

 - I made app which is responsive, but there is a room por optimisation too.
 It wsa not part of the task.
 - We could use purgeCSS to reduce the size of taillwind output code for production
 - additional server setup to gzip all necessary bundled files
+- we can replace Dotenv with rspack builtin plugin - configuration change is required